 MS: I did some personal research on the peoples views of religion.
 I found out that the majority want the same peace and harmony that we seek in the west.
 They also have many of the same aspirations despite living in a lesser developed region of the world.
 The people in Lahore were generally friendly and never hostile.
 Very few Pakistanis and Muslims from Pakistan are terrorists or their abettors.
 In fact they and their religion despise the terrorists of the world as well.
 I heard the call for prayer, the “Azaan”, when I arrived in Lahore and also when I was departing.
 The call for prayer was five times a day.
 It did not feel like prayer was expected or forced.

 I found this conversation to be quite fascinating.
-I have always been interested in the Middle East.
+I have always been interested in the locale.
 I took some time to research Pakistan on my own and here is some of what I learned.
 Pakistan has a 1,046-kilometre (650 mi) coastline along the Arabian Sea and the Gulf of Oman in the south and is bordered by India to the east, Afghanistan to the west, Iran to the southwest and China in the far northeast respectively.
 It is separated from Tajikistan by Afghanistan’s narrow Wakhan Corridor in the north, and also shares a maritime border with Oman.
 With a population exceeding 199 million people, it is the sixth most populous country on Earth and it is the 36th largest country in the world in terms of area.
 Pakistan is the second most populous Muslim-majority country and has the second largest Shia population in the world after Iran.
 About 97% of Pakistanis are Muslims.
 The majority are Sunni, with an estimated 5–20% Shia.
 The government is a Federal Parliamentary Republic and more than sixty languages are spoken in Pakistan, including a number of provincial languages.
 Urdu is the national language and it is understood by over 75% of Pakistanis and the main source of nationwide communication.
 English is the official language of Pakistan and it is primarily used in official business, government, and legal contracts; the local dialect is known as Pakistani English.

 Pakistan is a rapidly developing country and is one of the “Next Eleven”, the eleven countries that, along with the BRICs, have a high potential to become the world’s largest economies in the 21st century.
 At this juncture 21.04% of the population lives below the international poverty line of US $1.25 a day.
 The Constitution of Pakistan requires the state to provide free primary and secondary education.
 In October 2014, Pakistani education activist, Malala Yousafzai, became the youngest ever person in the world to receive the Nobel peace prize.
 Pakistan currently hosts more refugees than any other country in the world.
 Pakistan has active professional wrestling and live music communities.
 World renowned Japanese professional wrestler, Antonio Inoki, has a storied relationship with Pakistan going back almost forty years.
 In 2013, Inoki offered to lead peace negotiations between the Pakistani government and the Taliban.
 “I feel bad seeing Muslims fighting against each other, which is why I decided to travel back to Pakistan and offer my services in facilitating talks,” Inoki said at the National Press Club in Islamabad.
 Inoki also expressed his desire to meet with the Taliban: “If someone wants to fight, he should do it inside a ring.”
 Inoki’s gesture was not dismissed.
 A former minister from the federally administered tribal region, a Taliban stronghold, joined Inoki at the press conference.